kptdev/kpt/site/content/en/guides/producer/functions/starlark/_index.md

 ---

 {{% pageinfo color="warning" %}}
-The Starlark runtime is Alpha, and must be enabled with the `--enable-starlark` flag.
+The Starlark runtime is Alpha, and must be enabled with the `--enable-star` flag.
 {{% /pageinfo %}}